djradon/public-notes/ar.valid-time-rdf.md

 ### Relationship to Entity Conversion (REC)

-In REC models, a relationship is transformed to a composite entity.
+In [[REC|t.cs.semantic-web.relationship-to-entity-conversion]] models, a relationship is transformed to a composite entity.
 The transformed entity comes in two forms: a new entity that implicitly reifies the original triple, or an abstract object that becomes a term for further use.
 As an example of REC models, N-ary relations provide a main modeling concept: a triple is objectified as a new entity and can further be associated to properties, such as time.

 #### N-ary relations